rubocode/frontier.nvim/doc/design/strategy.md

 as a parameter and get back color-infused highlight group definitions.
 Many people define a fully inclusive theming abstraction ripe with elements called _theme.ui.bg1_ and _theme.ui.fg3_.
-The numbering helps to identify the same thing on both a _light_ and _dark_ version of the same colorscheme.
+The numbering helps to identify the same thing on both the _light_ and the _dark_ versions of the same colorscheme.
 However, this is a semantically deprived approach.

 The design constraint to stick to dark themes allows the semantics